What is Changing?

 – You have 60 days from the date on the notice to ask for an appeal.
 If you file within 10 business days of the notice, you can request that your Medicaid be continued while you appeal is reviewed.

-Medicaid expansion has not passed yet.
-If it is approved, more information will be shared by NC Medicaid on this topic.
+Medicaid expansion has been signed into law, but it has not been implemented.
+More information will be shared by NC Medicaid on this topic as it becomes available.
 For now, watch for information from your local DSS related to your Medicaid benefits.